 How to calculate TTM ratios for a particular company

 There are two ways to calculate TTM ratios.
-The first way is to look up the company's financial statements on their website and calculate them manually using their specific formulas.
-The problem with this approach is that it quickly becomes overwhelming when you look at many companies at once.
+The first way is to look up the company's up-to-date financials on their website and then calculate financial ratios for them manually using their specific formulas.
+The second is by creating your own stock screener and getting the information from there.
+However, the problem with these approaches is that they quickly become overwhelming when you look at many companies simultaneously.

-Thus the second and more efficient way is to use a service or site that already calculates these metrics for you.
+Thus the second and more efficient way is to use a service or site that already calculates these and other metrics already for you.
 For this option, you can visit a site like Yahoo Finance which includes many of these metrics already available and calculated.

 However, for analyzing these metrics across multiple companies, which is where most of the value is realized, this method is very time-consuming and ineffective since you have to constantly look for the numbers and copy-paste them on a spreadsheet for every company you analyze.

 Investors often perform hands-on calculations of various financial metrics, including trailing 12 months (TTM), in spreadsheets like Excel.
 This knowledge is vital to understanding the performance of an investment.